ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 implementation's preference between several candidate Protocol Stacks.
 For example, if two IP address Endpoints are otherwise equally preferred, an implementation may choose to attempt a connection to an address for which it has a TCP Fast Open cookie.

-Applications must have a way to not use protocol cache state for certain connections, if desired.
-This may be necessary, for example, if application- layer identifiers rotate and clients wish to avoid linkability via trackable TLS tickets or TFO cookies.
+Applications can request that a Connection Group have a separate cache for protocol state.
+Connections in the connection group will not use cached state from connections outside the group, and connections outside the group will not use state cached from connections inside the group.
+This may be necessary, for example, if application-layer identifiers rotate and clients wish to avoid linkability via trackable TLS tickets or TFO cookies.

 ## Performance caches